chrisdadev13/TOP-Calculator/README.md

 # Calculator
-Calculator with HTML, CSS and Javascript
+This is my calculator for "The Odin Project" with HTML, CSS and Javascript.